 Is my coaching data protected by GDPR or data portability laws?

-If you coach clients in the EU or UK, GDPR Article 20 gives them the right to receive their personal data in a structured, machine-readable format.
-The EU Data Act, applicable since September 2025, requires SaaS providers to actively remove barriers to switching.
-Many coaching platforms appear to fall short of these requirements.
+If you coach clients in the EU or UK, GDPR Article 20 may give them the right to receive personal data they provided in a structured, commonly used, machine-readable format.
+The EU Data Act, applicable since September 2025, also introduced switching obligations for data-processing services.
+The exact application depends on context, but these rules make data export a serious due-diligence question.

 How long does it take to switch fitness coaching software without data export?

 Without export, switching means manually re-entering every client profile, rebuilding every workout and meal plan, and losing months of check-in history and progress photos.
-For a 20-client roster, that’s weeks of work alongside regular coaching.
-At 40+ clients, it becomes a second full-time job.
+For a 20-client roster, that can become days or weeks of work alongside regular coaching.
+At 40+ clients it can become a second job - and the larger your roster, the more your existing systems for managing 30+ clients sustainably (templated plans, check-in workflows, goal tracking) get torched in the move.
 The hidden fees post covers more of the invisible costs of switching.

 What does the Playlist-EGYM merger mean for coaches using Mindbody or ClassPass?

-The $7.5 billion merger created the largest fitness technology company in the world.
+The $7.5 billion Playlist-EGYM merger created a much larger fitness technology company spanning Mindbody, ClassPass, Booker, EGYM, and Wellpass.
 When your software vendor gets acquired, pricing, features, and integrations can change.
-Coaches on affected platforms should check what data they can export now, before any changes to the product roadmap.
+Coaches on affected platforms should check what data they can export now, before any future changes to the product roadmap.

 Which coaching platforms have the best data export options?